Your Miami Immigration Lawyer

 The US Citizen files a petition with United States Citizenship and Immigration Service (“USCIS”) on behalf of their spouse, parent, or child (“beneficiary”).
 Simultaneously, the beneficiary files their residency application and applications for other qualifying immigration benefits.
 The beneficiary attends a USCIS biometrics appointments where their fingerprints and photo are captured to conduct a background investigation.

-Once the background check is completed, USCIS will schedule an immigration interview for both the US Citizen and beneficiary, to verify important information on the applications and determine the applicant’s eligibility.
+Once the background check is completed, USCIS will schedule an immigration interview for both the U.S. Citizen and beneficiary, to verify important information on the applications and determine the applicant’s eligibility.

 Nonimmigrant Visa Services